kinecosystem/kin-website-docs/docs/quick-start/hi-kin-ios.md

 The `memo` parameter is a UTF-8 string with 21 bytes dedicated to developer use.
 Developers are free to enter any information that is useful to them, for instance to specify an order number.
 The `appId` is automatically added to the memo field.

-## Send Kin with a whitelist transaction
+## Send Kin with a Whitelist Transaction

 A preapproved list of Kin apps have their fee waived.
-When sending transactions for an app that is Whitelisted, an additional two steps are necessary to have the transaction signed by a whitelist service.
+When sending transactions for an app that is whitelisted, an additional two steps are necessary to have the transaction signed by a whitelist service.

 The steps to send a whitelisted transaction to the Horizon server for processing are:

-- Build the transaction request, which returns a `TransactionEnvelope` object if successful
+1. Build the transaction request, which returns a `TransactionEnvelope` object if successful.
-- Create a `WhitelistEnvelope`, passing the generated envelope and the network ID of the client
+2. Create a `WhitelistEnvelope`, passing the generated envelope and the network ID of the client.
-- Use `signWhitelistTransaction` to send the envelope to a whitelist service for authorization.
-Another `TransactionEnvelope` object is returned if the call is successful
+3. Use `signWhitelistTransaction` to send the envelope to a whitelist service for authorization.
+Another `TransactionEnvelope` object is returned if the call is successful.
-- Send the whitelisted request to a Horizon server, which returns a `TransactionId` if successful
+4. Send the whitelisted request to a Horizon server, which returns a `TransactionId` if successful.

 ```swift
 /**